What sectors does OS Hub serve?

 Our Roots in Apparel

 In 2019, our organization launched as the Open Apparel Registry.
-Focused on proving our model in the apparel sector, we mapped nearly 100,000 production facilities in three years, with data uploaded by over 500 organizations across the apparel sector.
+Focused on proving our model in the apparel sector, we mapped nearly 100,000 production locations in three years, with data uploaded by over 500 organizations across the apparel sector.
 Data contributors included major global brands, civil society organizations, multi-stakeholder initiatives, certification schemes, factory groups and more.
 This dataset formed the foundation of Open Supply Hub.

 This unprecedented level of supply chain data sharing was a part of a sector-wide effort to improve supply chain transparency in the apparel sector.
 The 2022 Fashion Transparency Index stated that more major brands than ever, (48%) now publish a list of their first-tier manufacturers.
 While by no means complete or perfect, this is an illustration of the enormous strides that the apparel sector has taken toward supply chain transparency.